Spider-Gwen: Volume 1

 Gwen is unsure of how secure her secret identity is as she hides from her father and awaits the recollection of Frank Castle.
 Her problems are put to the side when a Lizard appears on the streets, seemingly having taken something similar to Peter Parker's formula.
 The dog of Spider-Gwen's "arch-nemesis", the Bodega Bandit, is eaten by the Lizard.
 Tracking the Lizard into the sewer, Spider-Woman encounters a pack of Lizard-Men.
 Earth 65's Captain America, Samantha Wilson, shows up to capture the Lizards and Spider-Gwen as well.
-Gwen battles CA while avoiding the Lizards.
+Gwen battles the Captain while avoiding the Lizards.
 Gwen saves CA from the Lizards and they part ways on good terms.
 After a quick chat with Jessica Drew of Earth-616, Gwen and the Mary Janes go on a camping trip where Harry Osborn makes a surprise appearance.
 He explains his connection with S.H.I.E.L.D. and his motive to go after Spider-Woman.
 He appears nights later in a green mechanical suit accompanied by an army of orange robots to kill Spider-Woman.
 After an issue-long battle, Harry sets off an explosion to even the playing field.
 As Gwen lies on the floor, Harry drinks a vial of the Lizard formula and unmasks her to his surprise.
 After an issue break from the fight, involving a story line of George Stacy conversing with Matt Murdock, Gwen resumes her fight with a now-mutated Harry Osborn with the assistance of Captain America.
 Gwen eventually convinces Harry that he is in the wrong and allows him to run from S.H.I.E.L.D.
 Gwen reconciles with her father in the end and he quits his job.